Instant Quote Service

 Laminated shims are one of the many different types that we are able to manufacture here at Stephens Gaskets.
 With over forty years of experience in the industry, we are proud to have established an in-depth knowledge on precision machined components, this helps us to be able to produce products for a wide range of industries and applications worldwide.

-They offer further benefits too, such as reduction of assembly times and costs, increased precision and accuracy, and quick production line repairs and adjustments.
+These peelable shims offer benefits, such as reduction of assembly times and costs, increased precision and accuracy, and quick production line repairs and adjustments.
 They can be used in many different applications such as pumps, motors, agriculture equipment and gas turbines.